OpenMatchmaking/documentation/docs/components/game-servers-pool.md

 }
 ```

-A request for updating an information about the server (when the server knows his the unique ID after registering):
+A request for updating an information about the server (when the server knows his the unique ID after registering) look almost the same, except the specified `id` field in the request:
 ```
 {
   "id": "b188eb61-d19b-4c6b-b73b-ee744fda61c6",